Nagendra1997/mesibo-documentation/Flutter_README.md

 [Flutter](https://flutter.io/) by Google is a new framework that allows us to build beautiful native Apps on iOS and Android from a single codebase.
 It provides Fast Development, Expressive and Flexible UI, and Native Performance.

-Mesibo provides real time APIs for messaging,voice and video call which can be easily integrated into any application on Android or iOS platforms.
-Irrespective of the application platform that you are on,Mesibo can be easily integrated into any application as Mesibo provides platatform specific/Native SDK .
+Mesibo provides real time APIs for messaging,voice and video call which can be easily integrated into any application on Android or iOS .
+Irrespective of the application platform that you are on, Mesibo can be easily integrated into any application as Mesibo provides platatform specific/Native SDK .

 In this section, we will learn how to integrate flutter with Mesibo .
 In the sample app provides, the user interface is developed using flutter which interacts with Mesibo to send messages and make audio/video calls via method channels.